Report reveals Philippe Coutinho was unhappy with Jurgen Klopp at Liverpool

-Philippe Coutinho reportedly became unsettled towards the end of his time at Liverpool before sealing his transfer to Barcelona.
+Philippe Coutinho reportedly became unhappy with Jurgen Klopp towards the end of his time at Liverpool before sealing his transfer to Barcelona.

-The Brazil international has had a difficult time of things lately, having since ended up flopping spectacularly during his 18 months at the Nou Camp before recently joining Bayern Munich on loan.
+The Brazil international has had a difficult time of things lately, having been a big disappointment during his 18 months at the Nou Camp before recently sealing a loan move to Bayern Munich.

-MORE: Liverpool predicted XI vs Arsenal: Jurgen Klopp could make two changes from Southampton win
+MORE: REVEALED: Liverpool lead Man Utd in race for €100million attacker transfer

 It remains to be seen if Coutinho can get his career back on track now, and it sounds like things actually started to go wrong for him before he left Liverpool for Barcelona.

-According to the Athletic, as re-reported by the Daily Star, Coutinho felt undervalued at Anfield, with Jurgen Klopp perhaps not seeing him as the star player in his side that one might expect.
+According to the Daily Star, Coutinho felt undervalued at Anfield, with Klopp apparently not seeing him as the star player in his side that one might expect.

 In fairness, the Reds boss had other big talents like Mohamed Salah, Sadio Mane and Roberto Firmino in his ranks, while he’s since also signed Virgil van Dijk and Alisson.